buchananja/dpyp/README.md

 </p>

 ## About
-- This is a cursory attempt at building a data manipulation library in Python.
-- I use this package daily when assembling and maintaining pipelines, and analysing data.
-- Currently focuses on the use of 'data dictionaries', dictionaries with keys corresponding with dataframe values.
-This makes gathering, cleaning, and writing batches of data quick and simple.
+- dpypr is a convenience wrapper for Pandas that aids the use of 'data dictionaries' in small-scale data pipelines.

 ## Use
 - dpypr allows users to gather target files from directories into data